JuliaSparse/SuiteSparseGraphBLAS.jl/docs/src/arrays.md

     When indexing a GBArray structural zeros default to `nothing`.
-    While this is a significant departure from the `SparseMatrixCSC` it more closely matches the GraphBLAS spec, and enables the consuming method to determine the value of implicit zeros.
+    While this is a significant departure from the `SparseMatrixCSC` it more closely matches the GraphBLAS spec, and enables the consuming method to determine the value of implicit zeros in the presence of explicit zeros.

-    For instance with an element type of `Float64` you may want the zero to be `0.0`, `-∞` or `+∞` depending on your algorithm.
+    For instance with an element type of `Float64` you may want the implicit zero to be `0.0`, `-∞` or `+∞` depending on your algorithm.
 In addition, for graph algorithms there may be a distinction between an implicit zero, indicating the lack of an edge between two vertices in an adjacency matrix, and an explicit zero where the edge exists but has a `0` weight.

-    However, many functions outside of GraphBLAS will not work when they index into an `AbstractArray` and get `nothing`.
+    However, many functions outside of GraphBLAS will throw an error if they receive `nothing` from an indexing operation.
+To accomodate these functions the user may set the fill value for an `AbstractGBArray` on construction and with [`setfill`](@ref) and [`setfill!`](@ref).

 ```@repl mat
 A = GBMatrix([1,1,2,2,3,4,4,5,6,7,7,7], [2,4,5,7,6,1,3,6,3,3,4,5], [1:12...])
 SparseMatrixCSC(A)
 A[4]
 A[1,2]
 A[[1,3,5,7], :]
 A[1:2:7, :]
 A[:,:]
 A[:, 5]
-SparseMatrixCSC(A'[:,:]) #Transpose the first argument
 ```

 The functionality illustrated above extends to `GBVector` as well.